MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Exercise 3 result

-After you complete this exercise, you have TODO.
+After you complete this exercise, you have explored a Virtual Instance for SAP solutions (VIS) for SAP workloads in Azure, by using Azure Center for SAP solutions.

 ## Exercise 4 (optional): Maintain SAP workloads in Azure by using Azure Center for SAP solutions